master-atsi/master-atsi.github.io/sys-control.md

     image_alt: "image"
 ---

-Systems and control are, with signal and image processing historicaly at the fundation of the Master.
+Systems and control are, with signal and image processing historically at the foundation of the Master.

-In addition to the mandatory core courses, see the [program](/program), this topics are adressed in
+In addition to the mandatory core courses, see the [program](/program), these topics are addressed in

 ## First semester